jeffschoner/generic-data-structures/README.md

 This repo is a playground for learning about the Go generics available in the 1.18 preview.

+## Data Structures
-- `linkedlist`: A linked list implementation for data of any type
+- `LinkedList`: A linked list implementation for data of any type
-- `operations`: High-level operations to perform on generic data structures like map, filter
-- `set`: A set implementation for any comparable
+- `Set`: A set implementation for any comparable

+## Operations
+- `Map`: tranform one `Collection` to another, item by item
+- `FlatMap`: tranform one `Collection` to another, item by item, but with 0 to _n_ output items